Afroza Haque Rina

 Afroza Haque Rina (আফরোজা হক রীনা) is a Bangladeshi politician and women's rights activist.
 She is also a member of the Jatiya Sangsad from the Reserved Seat for Woman-50.
-She is the wife of Jatiya Samajtantrik Dal (JaSaD) president Hasanul Haque Inu.
 She is also serving as the vice-president of JaSaD.
 On 11 December 2022, BNP MPs resigned from the 11th National Parliament and the reserved seat No. 50 became vacant.
 Later she filed her nomination papers on this seat and was elected unopposed.